Coping in coronavirus: Lessons in mental health from climate activism

 Together, individuals can collectively force change, even at the highest levels of government.
 Even stuck at home, people can make a difference (to get you started, here are 11 actions for the planet amid a pandemic).

-For more mental health concerns, the Centers for Disease Control and Prevention has strategies for coping with stress.
+For more mental health coping techniques, here are tips to manage the stress of COVID-19.
 Additionally, USA Today recently highlighted some free online therapy options, and NPR discussed stay-at-home therapy options.

 Photo at top: A view of the Bethesda Fountain in an empty Central Park during the COVID-19 outbreak in New York City.
 Photo credit: UN Photo/Evan Schneider